 By Alyson Tuck

-The average person would look at the bag of carbon nanotubes in Dr. Philip Bradford’s office at the College of Textiles and see an unimpressive pile of black powder.
+The average person would look at the bag of carbon nanotubes in Dr. Philip Bradford’s office at the Wilson College of Textiles and see an unimpressive pile of black powder.
 But to Bradford, associate professor of Textile Engineering, Chemistry and Science, those nanofibers are a treasure trove of untapped applications.
 Bradford’s research aims to make carbon nanotubes in unique ways for novel applications, making fighter jets stronger, batteries more conductive and air filters more effective.
 And that’s just the beginning.

 Carbon nanotubes — hollow, tube-shaped nanofibers made of pure carbon — carry properties that make them a superstar among fibers.
 As if being ultralight, flexible and among the strongest man-made materials weren’t enough, they have a secret weapon: They are electrically conductive.
 This unique trait for a fiber, Bradford explained, opens up new areas of research and a world of interesting applications where electrical conductivity would create a superior product.

 In his Wilson College of Textiles lab, Bradford (B.S.
 Textiles Engineering ’05, M.S.
 Textiles Engineering ’07, Ph.D.
 Materials Science and Engineering ’10) and his team of graduate students, postdocs and undergraduate lab assistants grow carbon nanotubes to use in their research.
 While producing carbon nanotubes isn’t groundbreaking, Bradford’s process and the characteristics of his particular fibers are.